Q: Won't Social Security or other government programs cover my expenses?

 Q: Will I be covered for a disability if I travel away from home and work?

-A: Yes, you’ll not only be covered for disabilities from sickness or an accident at home or work, but also while you’re traveling – and at any time.
+A: Yes, you’ll not only be covered for disabilities from sickness or an injury at home or work, but also while you’re traveling – and at any time.

 Q: Will I be covered for successive disabilities?